 2. The skewer should be very effective at stabbing the styrofoam and pulling it out of the rice.
 Softened popcorn kernels/pasta can also be stabbed with the skewer.
 Revisit photos of animals that eat by stabbing: a heron uses its long beak to stab fish from water or muddy water; a venomous snake or spider stabs prey with its fangs and injects venom into it.

 3. The sieve or slotted spoon is effective at retrieving the popcorn kernels from the water, and also with patience can sift the styrofoam out of the rice, as well as scooping the pasta/chickpeas out of their tub.
-This tool models bird beaks beaks that sieve food out of water or mud: the food along with the water/mud is picked up then the water/mud drains out of holes or slots in the beak.
-Animals that eat by sieving: a mallard duck picks up plants or animals with water, then the water drains through holes (called lamellae) in its beak.
+This tool models bird beaks/animal mouths that sieve food out of water.
+Animals that eat by sieving: a mallard duck picks up plants or animals along with water, then the water drains through holes (called lamellae) in its beak.
 Baleen whales e.g. humpback or grey whales take a gulp of water and krill, then the water drains out through the baleen, leaving the tiny shrimp for the whale to eat (a lot of them!)

 4. The clothes peg can pick up the pasta/chickpeas, and maybe also the popcorn and smaller styrofoam pieces that have broken off.
 Many birds and animals grab prey, berries or seeds from a plant or insects out of the air, or tug a worm out of the soil.